410 Tactical Fighter Operational Training Squadron: Decorations

-Unit awards

 During the Second World War, No. 410 Squadron RCAF was awarded multiple battle honours.
 These honours are certified by the Canadian Air Force.

-Individual awards

 At least 12 members of the squadron were decorated during the war, with the award of 11 Distinguished Flying Crosses (DFC) and one bar to the DFC, as well as a Distinguished Flying Medal (DFM).
 The first DFCs went to Acting Flight Lieutenant Martin Anthony Cybulski and Flying Officer Harold Herbert Ladbrook on 9 November 1943 The citation does not mention that they had to return to base on a single engine, and with other damage to the aircraft.
 This was quickly followed by Flying Officers Rayne Dennis Schultz and Vernon Albert Williams on 14 January 1944.
 Again, the citation does not mention the severe damage to their aircraft.
 At the close of an action with their third Do 217, which the combat report describes as: "a long duel with the enemy pilot showing a high degree of airmanship," they were hit by return fire, including a cannon shell that destroyed much of the instrument panel and which narrowly missed the pilot.
 The starboard engine almost died, then recovered, but then the port engine caught fire.
 They managed to return to RAF Bradwell with only the starboard engine working, landing at 19:45 on 10 December 1943.

 Sergeant James Norman was awarded the DFM on 26 September 1944.
 Squadron Leader James Dean Somerville and F/O George Douglas Robinson were awarded the DFC on 20 October 1944.
 F/L Charles Emanuel Edinger and F/O Charles Leo Vaessen were awarded the DFC on 5 December of the same year, for destroying two Junkers Ju 188s, one Junkers Ju 88 and one unidentified German aircraft between June and October.
 They subsequently claimed one further Ju 88 and one Junkers Ju 87 in December.

 Flight Lieutenants Ben Erwin Plumer and William Warren Hargrove received the DFC on 15 December 1944 for shooting down a Messerschmitt Bf 110 on 6 October: F/O Dennis George Tongue was awarded the DFC on 29 December 1944, and a bar to his DFC on 2 March 1945.
 F/O Tongue was a member of the RAF, had been commissioned from sergeant and promoted to flying officer.
 On the night he won the bar to his DFC, on 25 November 1944, his pilot was A. A. Harrington of the United States Army Air Forces.
 They destroyed three Junkers Ju 88s, their own Mosquito having been hit by debris from the second Ju 88, and during the fight that led to the downing of the third, Tongue was also having to keep track of a further Ju 88 which was endeavouring to attack their aircraft.

 F/O Donald Murdo Mackenzie was awarded the DFC on 27 February 1945, having destroyed a Ju 88 on 30 July 1944, and then two more in a single sortie on 24 December.